juliocesardeveloper/heroes-app/README.md

+#Heroes app

+App created with create-react-app

+Learnings:
+-How to make a searcher and its functionality

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+To install packages:
+### `npm install`

+To initialize the project:
 ### `npm start`

 Runs the app in the development mode.<br />